 Step 3 - Fund the HSA

-If you are helping the health plan dependent open this account mid-year, keep in mind that you'll have to prorate the contributions so you don't go above the IRS contribution limit.
-To discover how much you can contribute this this account, figure out how many months out of the current plan year the dependent will have this account.
+If you are helping the health plan dependent open this account mid-year, keep in mind that you'll have to prorate the contributions so you don't go above this limit.
+To discover how much you can contribute to this account, figure out how many months out of the current plan year the dependent will have this account.